 Our Team

-Kim Heise, Shelter Director
+Shelter Director

 Kim has been involved with the Animal Protection Center from its very beginning.
 As part of a core group of individuals who were committed to serving the pets and communities of Southeastern Massachusetts, she worked to get the organization from the initial idea stage to the thriving resource it is now.
 Prior to the start of the Animal Protection Center in 2009, Kim held nearly every position possible at the MSPCA Metro South location until its closing.
 Throughout her career in animal welfare, she has enjoyed seeing transformations in individual animals as they go from being scared in new surroundings to flourishing in loving homes.
 She also enjoys the creative problem solving needed to help as many people and their pets as possible.
 Kim is lucky enough to share her home with four cats (Jack, Annie, Brody, and Clarabelle).
 In her free time, Kim loves the beach, horses and spending time with her family.

-Katie, Shelter Manager
+Shelter Manager

 In addition to her work here at the Animal Protection Center, Katie is currently studying Pre-Veterinary Medicine.
 She enjoys building relationships with the animals in our care so that she can work to make the best matches possible with potential adopters.
 When not at the shelter or school, Katie can be found riding her two Belgian draft horses Duke and Sandra, hiking with her Boston Terrier/Corgi mix Layne or spending time with cats Brady, Milo, Beckham, Hutch, and Lucy.

-Carol, Animal Care & Adoptions Counselor
+Animal Care & Adoption Counselor

 With a passion for beauty and animals.
 I graduated from TONI&GUY Hairdressing Academy to gain my Cosmetology license and follow my freelance career in makeup.
 My passion for animals came from my first inspiration, my mother.
 Every pet we've owned were strays.
 I'll never forget when I was a little girl my mom rescued an injured pigeon and she rehabilitated it to good health and we let it free, my mom was a vet in my eyes.
 I've known about APCSM because I would bring in neighborhood stray cats that needed to be neutered throughout the years.
 It was always inspiring anytime I walked through the door and the kindness and care I saw the team had for the animals I knew I wanted in someway, so when the adoption counselor was available, I reached out right away.
 I currently have my own zoo at home, I have 2 cats china and nube, a cockatail named JT, guinea pig named Peppa, and turtle named Raphael.
 On my free time I'm a foodie; I like to cook special dishes and spend time with my animals and family.

-Corinne, Project & Development Coordinator
+Project & Development Coordinator

-Dr. Beth Marks, Shelter Veterinarian
+Shelter Veterinarian

 DVM - The Ohio State University